 Wedlock Stand – 16

 It is the club policy that one helper with any disabled person using a wheelchair receives their admission to the ground free of charge.
-The wheelchair-bound fan is required to pay the normal wheelchair admission price for that particular game.
-Season tickets will be available for both the wheelchair supporter and their personal assistant.
+The wheelchair-user is required to pay the normal wheelchair admission price for that particular game.
+Season tickets will be available for both the wheelchair-user and their personal assistant.

 Please note if the disabled person cannot attend we will only allow a carer access provided they pay for a full price seat.